paradigma-cl/unbreakableID/README.md

 ##### 2.2.6.2 Example of a Name Registration in the Stacks Architecture

-The domain name phillip.stx was registered in the base layer of the Stacks blockchain and the BNS at the transaction last_txid":"0x102d73f2ce7906649715764a78d9b75dc3f188ff60128f61dc9d713790906f29".
-The ownership of the domain name is represented with the "address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY", and it was executed using the BNS smartcontract function "name-register" [25].
-A hash of the routing information is included in the base layer.
+The domain name phillip.stx was registered as primary data into the Stacks Blockchain and the BNS at the transaction last_txid":"0x102d73f2ce7906649715764a78d9b75dc3f188ff60128f61dc9d713790906f29".
+The ownership of the domain name is represented with the "address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY", and it was executed using the BNS smart-contract function called "name-register" [25].
+A hash of the routing information is included in the primary data layer.

 ```
 {"address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY","blockchain":"stacks","last_txid":"0x102d73f2ce7906649715764a78d9b75dc3f188ff60128f61dc9d713790906f29","status":"name-register","zonefile_hash":"c74108af50c099a211e35eb22456812a1a61230e","expire_block":36708}
 ```
-A zone file is used to describe the routing data similarly to a Domain Name System (DNS) zone file.
-In this example, the zone file text is associated with the phillip.stx name is the following:
+Additionally, data is registered as a Secondary Data Layer associated with the "address":"SP17Z5ZD89DVJHDB2SBZAST41PTS3BS50YY3XBVJY".
+A text file is used to describe the routing data similarly to a Domain Name System (DNS) zone file.
+In this example, the zone file text is associated with the phillip.stx name:
 ```
 {"zonefile":"$ORIGIN phillip.stx.\n$TTL 3600\n_http._tcp\tIN\tURI\t10\t1\t\"https://gaia.blockstack.org/hub/17tqGoM8xDjLTpy2rFZ1yj9BPmVeC3zjDi/profile.json\"\n\n"}
 ```

 #### 2.2.7 Decentralized Applications (Dapp's)

 Decentralized Applications (Dapp’s) also called Web3 Apps [32] or Stacks applications is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users can run their applications under their own private decentralized space.
-Web3 users own their data as they are the only ones has access to and/or share with other users their own private data through the decentralized application.
+Web3 users own their data as they are the only ones has access to and/or share with other users their private data through the decentralized application.
 These domain or subdomain names can also use the decentralized names or decentralized IDs, and they are registered to the public key associated with its private key or address, and the IP address location of the Dapp.

 #### 2.2.8 Decentralized Identifiers